 While you are in Washington, D.C., I encourage you and your family to stop by my office.

-Tour hours and ticket availabilities vary throughout the year, so please contact my office at least 3-6 weeks prior to your trip.
+Tour hours and ticket availabilities vary throughout the year, so please contact my office at least 3-6 weeks prior to your trip for a Capitol Building tour, and 4-6 months prior to your trip for a White House tour.

 Please provide us with the following information to request a tour: